3vorp/3vorp/README.md

 <hr>

 *Please contact me via Discord if you have any additional questions.
-You can use my other socials above but your response times may vary.*
+You can use my other socials too, but my response times may vary.*